asmall31/virginia_propertyvalues/README.md

 ### MAPNK
 #### Please visit the following link to engage with an interactive map of New Kent County
 https://public.tableau.com/app/profile/allison7367/viz/MapNK/Sheet4?publish=yes
-- The map is colored by block group median earnings
+The map is colored by block group median earnings
-- The map contains for each Parcel
+The map contains for each Parcel:
-- What city it is located in
+- What city the parcel is located in
 - The grade of the structure
 - The most updated sale price
 - The street quality in which the parcel is located